 The perfect short break with the dogs

-A new decade was awaiting us, and with grown-up children, there was no need to hang about the house.
+A new decade awaited us, and with grown-up children, hanging about the house was unnecessary.
 So we decided to celebrate the start of 2020 in the countryside with the dogs.
 We didn’t want to travel too far, so the Norfolk coast was on the cards.

 Where to stay?
 There are so many beautiful places in North Norfolk, so it was a hard choice.
 We stayed in Cley next to the Sea before, which is an excellent location if you want to do the Norfolk coast path.
 This time long walks on the beach with the dogs was number 1 on our list.
 Holkham is pretty crowded, and Burnham Deepdale only would offer a limited choice of walks.
 Titchwell Manor ticked all the boxes.
 Dog-friendly, good food and the beach in walking distance.